justinlubin/blog/posts/2020-01-13-snap-monadic-do/index.md

 languages whose primary editor is entirely block-based.
-For a while, I was skeptical of its expressive capabilities, but, after finally playing around with it myself, I realized that it has support for some extremely expressive constructs that allow for embedded domain-specific languages.
+For a while, I was skeptical of its expressive capabilities, but, after finally playing around with it myself, I realized that it has support for some extremely expressive constructs that enable embedded domain-specific languages.
 As part of
 [Sarah Chasins](https://schasins.com/)'s